Senior Programme Manager

 3. It shouldn’t just be a few shops that benefit from visitors to a place – strong local supply chains retain more value locally.
 The more locally sourced goods and services that supply the visitor economy the better.

-Estimating the economic impacts of increasing tourism revenue and jobs is complex (Appendix B has a lengthier explanation).
+Estimating the economic impacts of increasing tourism revenue and jobs is complex (The Technical Appendix has a lengthier explanation).
 This is because there are risks of substantial displacement effects.
 For example, one coastal area may start attracting visitors who would have visited another coastal area instead, meaning some areas will develop their tourism sectors at the expense of other areas.

-### Late

-Senior Programme Manager